Paid Across

 Philippine residents cannot open a Revolut account.
 A Revolut card issued in another country works for spending in the Philippines, but that does not help you receive payments as a local.

-GrabrFi accounts are limited to a fixed eligibility list of about 26 countries, mostly Latin America plus the US, UK, India, Nigeria, and a few others.
+GrabrFi accounts are limited to a fixed, short eligibility list of countries, mostly Latin America plus the US, UK, India, Nigeria, and a few others (the exact count has varied across GrabrFi's own published lists).
 The Philippines is not on the list.

 How we calculate these figures